counsyl/stor/docs/testing.rst

 Testing
 =======
-Stor provides a test case to use when testing against OBS storage.
+Stor provides test case classes to use when testing against OBS storage.
 It also provides a mixin class that can be used when creating other base test classes

 .. autoclass:: stor_swift.test.SwiftTestMixin